toubiana/CNA_combined_with_ML/README.md

  The CN should be converted into an igraph object.
  Also, pathways/subgraphs should be supplied as igraph objects.
  NOTE: a CN is not supplied here
- The libraries igraph and e1071 need to be preinstalled in order for the corresponding source code to run.
+ The libraries 'igraph' and 'e1071' need to be preinstalled in order for the corresponding source code to run.